Thinking:

 How did you choose those assumptions?

-What could we assume instead?
+What if we assume something different?

 3